 This module provides a practical foundation of biological sciences in the context of industrial biotechnology.
 It further provides students with a working knowledge of important aspects in the upstream and downstream manufacturing processes of biologics products.
 These include microbial and animal cell culture, bioreactor technology, cell harvesting, purification and fill and finish processes.

 This module is part of the Education and Career Guidance framework to provide students with the tools and resources necessary for their further career and/or education.
-In this module, students will explore basic job search strategies, practise writing effective resumes and cover letters, and learn interview skills.
+In this module, students will explore basic job search strategies, practice writing effective resumes and cover letters, and learn interview skills.
 Students will also learn professional and intercultural communication skills to prepare them for a dynamic and diverse workplace.

 This module focuses on reactor design principles.
 Topics include reactor kinetics, analysis of batch reactors, continuous stirred tank reactors and plug flow reactors.
 It also covers topics in material balance calculations as well as aspects of the design, construction and operation of chemical and biological reactors.
 Examples from the petrochemical, chemical, environmental and biotechnology industries are used to reinforce lecture materials.